Search

 About

 The Bachelor of Environmental Science (Wildlife and Conservation Biology) gets you out of the classroom and into nature.
-You will learn how to capture and handle native animals, measure the health of ecosystems, survey wildlife populations and develop conservation strategies and even have the opportunity to visit global biodiversity hotspots.
+You will learn how to capture and handle native animals, measure the health of ecosystems, survey wildlife populations and develop conservation strategies.
+You will even have the opportunity to participate in our thriving Global Experience Program.

 Deakin is a leader in the environmental science education sector, with this specialised course being the first of its kind to be offered in Victoria.

 This course focuses on developing real-world solutions to global wildlife and conservation issues.
 You will gain theoretical and practical experience in wildlife ecology, biodiversity, fire ecology and more.
-Develop practical skills through regular fieldwork and a yearly field studies camp.
+Develop practical skills through regular fieldwork and a yearly remote field studies camp.
 You will gain valuable industry experience that prepares you for your future career by completing work placements and work-integrated learning programs.

 Do you want to create a better world for future generations?

-If youre passionate about the environment and wildlife, this course allows you to focus on real-world problem-solving and applied solutions to wildlife and conservation issues.
-Throughout your studies, youll acquire knowledge, skills and practical expertise in a range of areas, such as:
+If you’re passionate about the environment and wildlife, this course allows you to focus on real-world problem-solving and applied solutions to wildlife and conservation issues.
+Throughout your studies, you'll acquire knowledge, skills and practical expertise in a range of areas, such as:

 • biodiversity